-When it comes to cost, attorneys don't have a reputation of coming cheap, but how do you determine if their charges are necessary or over the top?
-Attorney Patrick Lamb of Valorem Law Group, a value-driven business litigation firm in Chicago, has five ways lawyers often waste client money.
+When it comes to cost, attorneys don't have a reputation of coming cheap, especially when a case is in litigation.
+But how can you (and your clients) determine if litigation charges are necessary or over the top?
+Are there specific areas where your practice can improve the value of your services?

 Why send two lawyers to court, or have two or more attend depositions?
-Why have younger lawyers draft something that is almost entirely redrafted by a more senior one?
-These work process inefficiencies can be easily avoided, but attorneys aren't trained to consider process efficiencies.
+Why have younger lawyers draft something that needs to be almost entirely redrafted by a more senior attorney?
+These work process inefficiencies can be easily avoided, but attorneys aren't usually trained to consider process efficiencies.

 Cases turn on a very small number of facts and a very limited number of documents.
-There are always times where people wonder why something happened or didn't, but most of the time, its just curiosity and not something that needs to be investigated.
+There are always times when people wonder why something happened or didn't, but most of the time, it's just curiosity and not something that needs to be investigated.
 The desire to know all that is knowable about a case is just not a necessary indulgence in today's world.

 Lawyers like to fight about process things--what order things will happen in, or where, or how many.
 Make a deal and move on.
 The fights are never worth the effort, and are always very costly.